rishiparekh/data-viz-challenge/README.md

 From past experiments, you know that each user generally likes projects from the same category.
 For example, User A almost always views and funds projects from the "Technology" category.
 The bicycle project belongs to two categories: "Sports" and "Environment."

 You have a sampled time series of 50,000 events from one month this year in a JSON blob.
 User data is added into every event.
-Note that BootLoader has more users than are represented by this sample.

 Here's an example of two events by the same user: